Friday, November 18, 2005; Posted: 10:46 a.m. EST (15:46 GMT)

 "The Islamic Party appeals to the U.N., Islamic Conference Organization, Arab League and human rights organizations all over the world to condemn the flagrant violations of human rights under the current government and demand them to launch an international investigation so that those involved would get just punishment," the party said in a statement.

 "I have the full story of this shelter," said party Secretary-General Tariq al-Hashimi.
-"I have all the documents about that." (
+"I have all the documents about that."
+(Watch: Footage of abuse in similar cases in Iraq -- 3:04)

 "Nobody except the Sunni community are reporting missing people," al-Hashimi said.
 "I have a concrete knowledge about what I am talking about.
 I am sure those people being discovered in this shelter are exclusively Sunni people."